thoufeelx/USB-forensic_Recovery/README.md

 pip install -r requirements.txt

+---

 ### 4. Run the tool with root privileges

 sudo python usb_forensic_tool.py

+---

 ### 🧪 How It Works

-Scans the raw USB device (block-by-block)
+- Scans the raw USB device (block-by-block)

-Detects and extracts files using known signatures:
+- Detects and extracts files using known signatures:

-JPG, PNG, PDF, MP3, MP4, ZIP, DOCX, etc.
+- JPG, PNG, PDF, MP3, MP4, ZIP, DOCX, etc.

+  ---

-Shows:
+- Shows:

-File name
+- File name

-Size
+- Size

-Offset
+- Offset

-Type
+- Type

+  ---

-Hash (MD5 short)
+ - Hash (MD5 short)

-Allows selective recovery to a folder of your choice
+ - Allows selective recovery to a folder of your choice

+---

 ### 📁 Output Directory

 By default, recovered files go to:

-javascript
-Copy
-Edit
 ~/RecoveredFiles/

 You can change the location via "Set Output Directory" in the GUI.

+---

 ### GUI